sroyalgupta/Sending_sms/README.md

 # Grimlock
-An highly scalable application that will ingest the logs from mobile and will push this into the snappyflow.
+An highly scalable application that will ingest the logs from mobile and will push these logs into the snappyflow.

 ## Previous Architecture
 ![Optional Text](grimlock_v2.jpg)